strapi/rfcs/rfcs/004-notification-flow.md

 # Summary

-At this moment any kanvas app can send notification can handle different type of notifications and send them via multiple channels, but , users cant configure what type of notification they want to receive , via what channels and with what frequency.
+Kanvas Apps can send notifications, can handle different types of notifications, and can send them via multiple channels.
+The downside is that users cannot configure which type of notification they want to receive, via which channels, and with what frequency.

 This proposal tries to address those 3 questions and its implementation in the Kanvas Core.